'Concerned' Evangelicals Plan To Meet With Trump As Sex Scandals Swirl

 Voting, a Christian's "civic duty"?

-While Trump has been asked to headline this year's event, participants also plan to spend several hours discussing priorities and strategy for the midterms, which could include inserting reminders in church bulletins to head to the polls on Election Day.
+In addition to meeting with Trump, participants also plan to spend several hours discussing priorities and strategy for the midterms, which could include inserting reminders in church bulletins to head to the polls on Election Day.

 Another source with knowledge of the plans for the event tells NPR that the gathering will encourage pastors and other leaders to frame voting as a Christian's "civic duty," rather than urging churchgoers to support a particular political party.

 That said, white evangelicals overwhelmingly favor Republican candidates at the polls.
 Whatever their misgivings, 81 percent of self-identified white evangelicals voted for Trump in the November 2016 election.
-Recent polls suggest a majority still back Trump despite the Daniels allegations, though his popularity with the group took a dip after the news initially broke.
+Recent polls suggest a majority still back Trump despite the Daniels allegations, though his popularity with the group took a dip when the news initially broke.

 The source with knowledge of plans for the June meeting told NPR that organizers have worried that some evangelicals might avoid the event because of the Daniels controversy.